DataDog/integrations-core/teamcity/README.md

 ## Setup
 ### Installation

-The Teamcity check is packaged with the Agent, so simply [install the Agent][1] on your Teamcity servers.
+The Teamcity check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your Teamcity servers.

 ### Configuration
 #### Prepare Teamcity